 Wisdom teeth removal is carried out by skilled oral surgeons at Mountain State Oral and Facial Surgery.
-If you’re concerned about yours, schedule an appointment with us here at our Kanawha City location in Charleston, WV so we can take a look and let you know what’s required.
+If you’re concerned about yours, schedule an appointment with us here at our Kanawha City office in Charleston, WV so we can take a look and let you know what’s required.

 Wisdom teeth are the third molars and the last teeth to come through and are positioned at the ends of each arch of teeth on the top and bottom jaw.
 Wisdom teeth do not need to be extracted as a matter of course, but there are some circumstances where it may be advisable.